yashtaggy/PodcastAI/README.md

 ## 🏆 **Why This Wins Hackathons**

-**PodVision AI** is the complete AI-first podcast growth toolkit that transforms how creators scale their content.
+**PodCastAI** is the complete AI-first podcast growth toolkit that transforms how creators scale their content.
 We solve the #1 creator problem: **turning one episode into 50+ pieces of viral content across all platforms**.

 ### 🎯 **The Problem We Solve**
 - Creators spend 10+ hours manually repurposing each episode